jmmunoz14/Team01-front/README.md

 To install project dependencies.
 ### `npm start`

+### `WARNING`
+It is very important to run first the back of this project, after that you should start the front, React will ask you if you wish to Run it on another port since 3000 is already in use, type 'yes'.

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.